Matthias247/rfcs/text/0000-run-to-completion-async-fn.md

   issued on a background thread, a signal or interrupt handler, or it could be dequeued through a completion port/queue on an arbitrary thread.
-3. We acquire the result of the operation, which finalizes the operation. after this step all resources which had been borrowed for the duratino of the async operation can be reused.
+3. We acquire the result of the operation, which finalizes the operation. after this step all resources which had been borrowed for the duration of the async operation can be reused.

 **Example for such operations are:**